CCcat8059/BigNumberCalc/README.md

 ## BN_ArithmeticOperator
 ### operator +
 - BNint and BNint
 - BNint and BNfloat
-TODO
 - BNfloat and BNfloat
-TODO
 - BNint and int (or int and BNint)

 ### operator -
 - BNint and BNint
 - BNint and BNfloat
-TODO
 - BNfloat and BNfloat
-TODO
 - BNint and int (or int and BNint)

 ### operator *
 - BNint and BNint
 - BNint and BNfloat
-TODO
 - BNfloat and BNfloat
-TODO
 - BNint and int (or int and BNint)

 ### operator /
 - BNint and BNint
 - BNint and BNfloat
-TODO
 - BNfloat and BNfloat
-TODO
 - BNint and int (or int and BNint)

 ### operator %